ABOUT ME

 MP3

-The MP3 (or MPEG-1 audio layer 3) is the most frequently heard music format that is supported by a lot of devices and software.
-The MP3 was first released in august of 1993 and even now it will stay the most known format.
-Even though it's popular, it's not the best one.
+The MP3 (or MPEG-1 audio layer 3) is the most common codec, supported by many devices and software.
+MP3 was first released in August 1993 and remains one of the most well-known lossy audio formats today.
+Although it is popular, it does not mean it is the best.

 128 kbps